Africa

 We set our early this morning on the dramatic Salkantay Trek, a popular alternative to the Inca Trail that finishes at Santa Teresa, a few miles from the magnificent Inca citadel at Machu Picchu.
 This is a moderate to difficult trek and you should be sufficiently fit and prepared to walk for four days at high altitude.

-You will be collected from your hotel and transferred to the starting point of the trek at Challacancha, where we meet up with our transport horses & their riders who will support us on our trek and carry our camping equipment.
-Along the way we stop at the Tarawasi archaeological site and the Indian village of Mollepata.
+You will be collected from your hotel and transferred to the starting point of the trek at Soraypampa, where we meet up with our transport horses and their riders, who will support us on our trek and carry our camping equipment.
+Here you will have your first taste of your chef's delicious meals.

-We will walk for 6-hours today, so look out for the beautiful snow-capped peak of Salkantay as we hike up to Salkantaypampa (4,100 m) with a stop for lunch.
 We continuing climbing towards Soroycocha, where we camp overnight in dome tents with inflatable camping mattresses.
-From here there is a magnificent view of Salkantay - the 'Guardian Lord of Cusco'.
+From here there is a magnificent view of Salkantay Mountain - the 'Guardian Lord of Cusco'.

 Day 7